 As my friend and colleague, Ben Glass says, "We need to live life big."
 No one owes us anything.
 The world doesn't owe us anything.
 Our family and friends don't owe us anything.
 We owe ourselves.
 We owe it to ourselves to live a purpose-based life and make the most of this one life that we get.
 Ben has written a book called “Live Life Big: A User's Guide”.
 It's a short and quick read and it's filled with life lessons and other important tips that Ben learned over a lifetime of being a parent and being a business owner.
 I've read it several times.
 I've also ordered copies for my team to read and I ordered copies for my kids.
 There's great information there about living life big and how to never sell yourself short.
 Reach for your goals and live a life of purpose.

 My children, right now ages 16 and 15, probably think I'm a bit silly for giving them a book about life lessons, but I felt it was important.
 In fact, I wrote a note to each of them inside the front cover telling them some specific pages I wanted each of them to look at because I felt they were especially applicable to them.
 Even though my kids look alike and sometimes they act alike, they are very different, and I wanted each of them to focus on different parts of the book that I thought each would find useful.
-If you're interested in getting a copy of Ben's book, you can see his website here for his company, Ben Glass Law, and reach out to them.
-You won't be sorry.

 I learned a lot from Molly's story.
 I've learned a lot from friends and colleagues like Ben Glass and his CMO, Charley Mann.
 I've learned from my mom and from my grandparents.
 I've learned from my wife and I've learned from my children.
 Above all, I've learned not to waste time.
 In fact, after reading Molly's story and contemplating it, and discussing it with my team, we made the decision that the time had come to hire another attorney for my firm.
 We had been talking about it for a while and it always seemed to be something we were going to do in the future.
 Instead, we decided we need to do it now because now is the best time to do everything.
 There are always a hundred reasons not to do something.
 It's better to take that leap even if you're not completely ready yet.